 The artists were selected by a panel of six Indigenous performing arts professionals from across the country.

 In addition to Native Launchpad, nine artists were named AIP Fellows, each receiving scholarships to attend the 2018 AIP Artist Symposium and WAA Conference in Las Vegas.
-The 2018 Fellows are: Maura Garcia (Cherokee/ Mattamuskeet), Lawrence, KS, Delbert Anderson (Navajo), Farmington, NM, Thea Hopkins (Wampanoag), Somerville, MA, Dawn Avery (Mohawk), Alexandria, VA, Autumn Star Chacon (Navajo), Albuquerque, NM, DeLanna Studi (Cherokee), Winston-Salem, NC, Moses W. Goods (Native Hawaiian), Honolulu, HI, Herman H. Villiarimo Jr. (Native Hawaiian), Kahului, HI, and Ed Bourgeois (French/Mohawk), Aiea, HI.
+The 2018 Fellows are: Maura Garcia (non-enrolled Cherokee/ Mattamuskeet), Lawrence, KS, Delbert Anderson (Navajo), Farmington, NM, Thea Hopkins (Wampanoag), Somerville, MA, Dawn Avery (Mohawk), Alexandria, VA, Autumn Star Chacon (Navajo), Albuquerque, NM, DeLanna Studi (Cherokee), Winston-Salem, NC, Moses W. Goods (Native Hawaiian), Honolulu, HI, Herman H. Villiarimo Jr. (Native Hawaiian), Kahului, HI, and Ed Bourgeois (French/Mohawk), Aiea, HI.